Fast Processing and Querying of 170TB of Genomics Data via a Repeated And Merged BloOm Filter (RAMBO): Introduction

-{\bf Our Focus:} The primary focus of this paper is to reduce the query cost of sequence search over archive of dataset files.
-In particular, unlike BIGSI, we do not want the bitslices (or signatures) used in the query to be of the same size as the number of datasets, which can run into several million.
-At the same time, we also want an algorithm that maintains all the other beneficial features of BIGSI.
-We are looking for a data structure for sequence search, which has the following properties: 1.
-Zero false negative rate, 2.
-Low false positive rate, 3.
-Cheap updates for streaming inputs, 4.
-Fast query time, and 5.
-A simple, systems-friendly data structure that is straightforward to parallelize.
-The system should have all these properties with the least possible memory size.
+By removing the hierarchy, BIGSI and its recent follow-up \textbf{COBS (Compact bit-sliced signature index)} \cite{Bingmann2019COBSAC} obtained substantial memory savings compared to SBTs.
+The simplicity of the index, combined with embarrassingly parallel architecture and clever bit manipulation tricks, enables BIGSI and COBS to process and search over 170TB WGS datasets in a record query time.
+However, with an exponential increase in the number of datasets in the sequence archive, the linear scaling of latency and energy is too expensive.\\ {\bf Our Focus:} We propose methods to reduce the query cost of sequence search over the archive of dataset files to address the sheer scale and explosive increase of new sequence files.
+In particular, unlike BIGSI and COBS, we do not want the number of Bloom Filters used in the query to be of the same order as the number of datasets, which can run into several million.
+At the same time, we also want an algorithm that maintains all other beneficial BIGSI and COBS features.
+We are looking for a data structure for sequence search, which has the following properties: \textbf{1.} A zero false-negative rate, \textbf{2.} A low false-positive rate, \textbf{3.} Cheap updates for streaming inputs, \textbf{4.} Fast query time, and \textbf{5.} A simple, system-friendly data structure that is straightforward to parallelize.
+The system should have all these properties with the least possible memory size. \\